JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureQueueStorage/README.md

 _connectionString_ - Azure storage connection string.
 Ex. `UseDevelopmentStorage=true;`

-_serviceUri_ - Alternative to ConnectionString, where Managed Identiy is applied from AzureServiceTokenProvider.
+_serviceUri_ - Alternative to ConnectionString, where Managed Identiy is acquired from AzureServiceTokenProvider for User delegation SAS.

 _tenantIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for AzureServiceTokenProvider.